-The Georgia Tech Research Institute (GTRI) is the nonprofit, applied research division of the Georgia Institute of Technology (Georgia Tech).
-Founded in 1934 as the Engineering Experiment Station, GTRI has grown to more than 2,000 employees supporting eight laboratories in over 20 locations around the country, and performs more than $350 million of problem-solving research annually for government and industry.
+The Georgia Tech Research Institute (GTRI) is the nonprofit, applied research organization of the Georgia Institute of Technology (Georgia Tech).
+Founded in 1934 as the Engineering Experiment Station, GTRI has grown to more than 2,900 employees supporting eight laboratories in over 20 locations around the country.
+In FY2023 GTRI had over $941M of problem-solving research awards for government and industry.

 Each day, GTRI's science and engineering expertise is used to turn ideas into workable solutions for our customers.
 We take the best ideas, often co-developed with our Georgia Tech academic partners, and turn them into systems applications that provide a significant technological advantage over other approaches.

 GTRI's renowned researchers combine science, engineering, economics, policy and technical expertise to solve complex problems for the U.S. federal government, state and industry.
 We develop highly effective, practical solutions that we put into action.
 As a non-profit research institute, we are an objective partner who delivers workable solutions and manufacturable products.
 Our highly specialized laboratories and interdisciplinary research centers allow us to bring the right mix of talent, experience and creativity to every project.

 Our people are the foremost innovators creating a secure nation, a prosperous Georgia, and a sustainable world.